One thing you should learn from David Goggins

 Dopamine is misunderstood

-Dopamine is the most misunderstood neurotransmitter.
+Dopamine is the most misunderstood neuromodulator.
 It isn’t yet precisely described how dopamine works but it seems that instead of pleasure, it’s more about propelling us to action.

 Dopamine is about reinforcing activities that made us feel good and wanting to do more them.